 #4 – Specific Time Period Reporting

-The financial statements are based on a specific time period they can have an effect of seasonality or sudden spike/dull in the sales of the Company.
-One period cannot be compared to other periods very easily as there are many parameters which affect the performance of the Company and that reported in the financial reports.
-A reader of the reports can make mistakes while analyzing based on only one period of reporting.
-Looking at reports from various periods and analyzing them prudently can give a better view of the performance of the Company.
+The financial statements are based on a specific period; they can affect seasonality or sudden spike/dullness in the company’s sales.
+One period cannot be compared to other periods very easily as many parameters affect the company’s performance, and that is reported in the financial reports.
+Therefore, a reader of the reports can make mistakes while analyzing based on only one reporting period.
+Looking at reports from various periods and analyzing them prudently can give a better view of the company’s performance.

 #5 – Intangible Assets